 Much like Fanatec, the shifter paddles are magnetic which ensures that there is no degradation over time.
 They are also made of carbon, providing the driver with yet more high-quality materials that enhance the tactile experience.

 Perhaps the most exciting, innovative part of this wheel, however, is the full-color LCD display mounted between the center panel and top of the rim.
-This screen can be programed to the user’s wishes and will display vital information about their car in the racing sim they’re currently in.
+This screen can be programmed to the user’s wishes and will display vital information about their car in the racing sim they’re currently in.

 Unlike some of the other wheels on this list (looking at you, CSL Elite!), the GT1’s buttons are rather minimalistic and all included in separate brackets protruding from the center.
 This keeps the center a clear, uncluttered area and the buttons will be easier to reach while driving due to being closer to your hands on the wheel rim.

-Amazing quality, amazing adaptability and peak excellence are combined in this wheel for sim racers who are at the top of their game!
+Amazing quality, amazing adaptability, and peak excellence are combined in this wheel for sim racers who are at the top of their game!
 Precision Sim Engineering is a UK-based company, and as such, their website is in GBP.
 It will cost a lot for the wheel… with no wheelbase included.

 Compare this to the Podium F1 Direct Drive wheel in the top spot, which comes with a wheelbase and immediate ability to plug and play, and you’ll see why the GT1 is ranked that bit lower on the list.